 There was no process set in place for hand off to engineers, so I created one.
 I made sure to include a UI library, spacing specifications, and wrote detailed specifications about the intended user interaction.

 If I were at KnowMe for longer, this process would not stop here.
 I would continue it by testing the designs through A/B testing and usability tests to measure the success of the app and each feature individually.

 After completing many one-off design projects, it’s easy for me to think that design is finished after you hand it off to engineers.
 I learned that it’s quite the opposite.
 There’s always something to improve and fix.
 Getting more eyes on it, especially from stakeholders and potential users, will help point out various aspects that can be improved.

-Ask clarifying questions.
+Ask the right clarifying questions.

-After collaborating closely with the team, I’ve learned the importance of asking questions, especially clarifying questions.
+After collaborating closely with the team, I’ve learned the importance of asking questions, especially the right clarifying questions.
 I’ve been the type of person to quickly defend my design, but I’ve learned that I’m able to learn so much when I pause, listen, and ask more questions to learn about their opinions and thought processes.